DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - AppSource App - The links in the About Page were updated.

 - AppSource App - The logo in App was updated to the new logo.

+- BCv14 App - Integration to GoCardless was added to the BCv14 App.

 ### 3.0.2.7